-- A. This section specifies the engineering, furnishing and installation of the complete electric traction elevator system as described herein and as indicated on the Contract drawings. - B. Items listed in the singular apply to each elevator in this specification except where noted.
+- A. This section specifies the engineering, furnishing and installation of the complete hydraulic elevator system as described herein and as indicated on the contract drawings. - B. Items listed in the singular apply to each elevator in this specification except where noted.